denizyuret/Knet.jl/README.md

 [![Knet](http://pkg.julialang.org/badges/Knet_0.5.svg)](http://pkg.julialang.org/?pkg=Knet)
 -->

-Knet is a machine learning package implemented in [Julia](http://julia.readthedocs.org/en/latest), so you should be able to run it on any machine that can run Julia.
+Knet (pronounced "Kay-Net") is a machine learning package implemented in [Julia](http://julia.readthedocs.org/en/latest), so you should be able to run it on any machine that can run Julia.
 It has been tested on Julia 0.4 and later using Linux machines with NVIDIA GPUs and the CUDA